Alexander Ovechkin: Stanley Cup championship and Conn Smythe Trophy (2013–2019)

-Path to breaking all-time goal record (2019–present)
+Chasing goals record (2019–2025)

 On 30 November 2019, in a 5–2 win over the Detroit Red Wings at Little Caesars Arena, Ovechkin recorded his 24th career hat trick which passed Jari Kurri for 10th most hat tricks in NHL history.
 In that same game, he also recorded an assist on a goal by Tom Wilson for a four-point night.
 On 24 January 2020, Ovechkin was named to the NHL all decade team for the 2010s.
 He ended the 2010s decade as the leading goal scorer (437 goals between 1 January 2010 to 31 December 2019) and the third most points (with 780), only trailing Sidney Crosby (788) and Patrick Kane (802), respectively.
-Ovechkin would be named captain for the 2020 National Hockey League All-Star Game, and again chose to skip the game on 26 January, to rest, and would serve another automatic one game suspension.
+Ovechkin would be named captain for the 2020 National Hockey League All-Star Game, and again chose to skip the game on 26 January, to rest, and would serve another automatic one-game suspension.
 On 22 February, Ovechkin scored his 700th career goal in the third period of a 3–2 loss against the New Jersey Devils at Prudential Center, making him the eighth player in NHL history to accomplish the feat.
 The 2019–20 season ended three weeks early due to restriction surrounding the COVID-19 pandemic, so Ovechkin and Boston Bruins forward David Pastrňák were named co-winners of the Rocket Richard Trophy, with each having 48 goals at the time.

 The 2020–21 season would mark the first time in Ovechkin's NHL career where he would not score at least 30 goals and having finished with 24 goals mainly due to the season being shortened due to the ongoing COVID-19 pandemic.